ondfisk/ondfisk.github.io/blog/_posts/2019-06-14-why-having-an-azure-naming-convention-will-only-slow-you-down.markdown

 ### Documentation

-You need a way to document the naming convention which ensures people see it and follow it - and keep up to date with changes.
+You need a way to document the naming convention which ensures people see it and follow it -- and keep up to date with changes.
 This requires a lot of work.

 ### Maintenance

-If you - as most organizations do - land on a naming conventions fix pre- and suffixes for resource types, you will have to update this whenever there are new resource types being made available - and given the pace at which Microsoft adds features to Azure, this will at minimum be several times a year.
+If you -- as most organizations do -- land on a naming convention with fixed pre- and suffixes for resource types, you will have to update this whenever there are new resource types being made available -- and given the pace at which Microsoft adds features to Azure, this will at minimum be several times a year.

 ### Talking, talking, talking

 The worst part about having a naming convention is that no matter how many times you say it, people will think it's up for debate.
-Chances are that only the few people who decided on the naming convention will appreciate it (and maybe not even them(!)) - the rest of the organization will most likely hate it and try to fight it or at least bicker about it whenever possible.
+Chances are that only the few people who decided on the naming convention will appreciate it (and maybe not even them(!)) -- the rest of the organization will most likely hate it and try to fight it or at least bicker about it whenever possible.
 This is a complete waste of everybody's time.

 ### Verification/Enforcement